MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-data.md

 There are several keyboard shortcuts that let you to work "mouse-free" and speed up your data entry, especially with large scale entries and repetitive typing tasks.

-For more information about shortcuts, see [Quick Entry keyboard shortcuts](keyboard-shortcuts.md).
+For more information about shortcuts, see [Keyboard Shortcuts](keyboard-shortcuts.md).
+A few of the shortcuts are discussed in this article.

 ## <a name="QuickEntry"></a>Accelerating Data Entry Using Quick Entry